sweeny68/Paper-Trading-Python/other/README.md

-run 'pip install -r requirements.txt' in terminal to install all requirements run db_setup.py once to intialise the database, this does not have to be done again run main.py to use the system admin login:
-user: admin
-password: 123
+# Project Setup Guide

-## Setup Instructions
+## Installation Steps

+1. **Install dependencies**
+   Open your terminal and run:

+   pip install -r requirements.txt

+2. **API Key Setup (Exchange Rate API)**

-This project requires an API key for ExchangeRate API.
+This project requires an API key from ExchangeRate Host.

-1. Sign up at [ExchangeRate Host](https://exchangerate.host/) and get your API key.
+    Sign up at ExchangeRate Host and obtain your API key.

-2. Create a `config.json` file in the project root.
+    Create a config.json file in the project root directory.

-3. Add the following content:
+    Add the following content (replace your_api_key_here with your actual API key):

 {
     "EXCHANGE_RATE_API_KEY": "your_api_key_here"
 }

+3. **Start the Application**
+Run the main script:

+    python main.py

+**Admin Login Credentials**

+    Username: admin
+    Password: 123